Categories: China

 Along the main street, you’ll find stalls with wares ranging from toys to frozen food and grilled meat.
 There’s also plenty of steamboat and barbecue restaurants offering satisfying hot meals.

-While the buildings are made primarily of wood, the facilities indoors have become much more modernized and comfortable.
-We spent a night at one of the little town’s inns, and our rooms were clean, spacious and came with heated beds as well as wifi.
+While the buildings are made primarily of wood, the facilities indoors have become much more modernised and comfortable.
+We spent a night at one of the little town’s inns, and our rooms were clean, spacious and came with heated beds as well as WiFi.

-We booked a tour on Chinese travel website Ctrip for just ¥835 per person, which included most of the attractions, two days of accommodation, food and transport, as well as a guide who was extra patient with our poor Chinese.
+We booked a tour on Chinese travel website Ctrip for just RMB835 per person, which included most of the attractions, 2 days of accommodation, food and transport, as well as a guide who was extra patient with our poor Chinese.
+While this tour is no longer available, you can find similar tours on Trip.com and Klook.

 The snowy trees and pale landscape at the Ten Mile Art Corridor were a dead ringer for the woods outside the iconic wall in Game of Thrones.